 So much character in the aged, chippy and worn white face.

-Yes, it functions but again, may need to be callabrated for accuracy.
+And while it functions it also may need to be callabrated for accuracy.

 We grow the little gourds.